zidansken/jenkins-workshop/README.md

 Before this task, we expect you to have been through the basic Jenkins material and have the infrastructure set up from that.

+We also at this point need to make sure that jenkins is a member of the docker group so it can execute docker commands

+    sudo usermod -aG docker jenkins
+    sudo systemctl restart jenkins

 # Exercises: